-Eventually, we walked around the perimeter of the zoo until we finally came to an entrance, but it was a long and confusing walk.
-What could have been a half mile walk turned into almost a mile and a half trek.
+We walked around the perimeter of the zoo until we finally came to an entrance, but it was a long and confusing walk.
+What could have been a 0.5-mile walk turned into almost a 1.5-mile trek.

 The kids were tired, sweaty, and cranky and our day hadn’t even really begun yet.

-I think it’s worth mentioning that the Smithsonian National Zoo resides entirely on a hill.
-And that hill is almost a mile long!
+I think it’s worth mentioning that the Smithsonian National Zoo is located on a hill.
+A hill that is almost a mile long!

 The main path through the zoo, Olmstead Walk, is 0.8 mile long.
-This main pathway branches off into smaller paths that take you through different habitats to see the animals, usually looping back into Olmstead Walk.
+This main pathway branches off into smaller paths that take you through different habitats to see the animals.

-It certainly didn’t help that between getting lost and our GPS blunder we had already walked almost 2 miles BEFORE even entering the zoo.
-But now, we had to walk almost a mile UPHILL and then turn around a walk back down.
-Not to mention the smaller pathways to see the animals.
+We had already walked almost 2 miles BEFORE even entering the zoo.
+And now, we had to walk almost a mile UPHILL and then turn around a walk back down.
+(Not to mention the smaller pathways to see the animals.)

-Despite the miserable walk, we still had a good time.
+Despite the miserable walk, we still had a good time at the zoo.
 Plus, my girls got to see the panda bears that they were soooo excited about!

-Since it was the kids’ very first trip to D.C. and my first time as an adult, I wanted to see all of the major monuments at the National Mall.
-What I didn’t realize was exactly how big this place is.
+Since it was the kids’ first trip to D.C, we wanted to see all of the major monuments at the National Mall.
+But I didn’t realize just how big this place is.

 The National Mall is TWO MILES long!